Where to Stay in Merida 2023: 6 Best Areas

 Map of areas and neighborhoods in Mérida:

-6 Best areas to stay in Mérida for tourists are:
+6 Best areas to stay in Mérida for tourists:

 1. Zocalo

-The Zocalo, also known as Plaza Grande or Historic Plaza Mayor, is a grand public plaza at the very heart of Merida’s Centro Historico.
-The leafy square is full of benches, where you can rest in the shade and escape the tropical heat.
-Overlooked by several grand, historical buildings and surrounded by a Dante bookstore, small cafes, and restaurants, the plaza is a popular meeting place for both locals and tourists.
+The Zocalo, also known as Plaza Grande, is a grand public plaza at the very heart of the historic center.
+The square is a popular meetting place, and is surrounded by several grand, historical buildings and Dante bookstore, cafes, and restaurants.

 On the west side of the square is the Merida Municipal Palace.
 The building is beautiful, with its vibrant pink façade of sweeping arches and the oldest clock tower in Merida.